Australasian strewnfield: Source crater

 The current consensus is that the source impact crater for the Australasian strewnfield lies somewhere in Southeast Asia.
 It is argued that due to the enormous size of the Australasian strewnfield, the source impact crater must be significantly larger in size than the source impact craters of the other known strewnfields.
 Many locations have been proposed.
-Schmidt and Wasson (1993) suggested there could be a 14–17 km, in diameter source crater beneath the Mekong Valley, Hartung and Koeberl (1994) proposed the elongated 35 by 100 km Tonlé Sap lake in Cambodia, Glass (1994) estimated the source crater to be between 32–114 km in diameter and located in Cambodia, and Schnetzler (1996) suggested a 35–40 km structure in southern Laos.
+Schmidt and Wasson (1993) suggested there could be a 14-17 km source crater beneath the Mekong Valley, Hartung and Koeberl (1994) proposed the elongated 35 by 100 km Tonlé Sap lake in Cambodia, Glass (1994) estimated the source crater to be between 32–114 km in diameter and located in Cambodia, and Schnetzler (1996) suggested a 35–40 km structure in southern Laos.
 Later, Glass (1999) also considered southern Laos or an adjacent area as a possible source.
-In 1991, Wasson et al. studied layered tektites in central Thailand and explained the lack of a large recognizable source crater by occurrence of small, diffuse, multiple impact event spread out over the region.
+In 1991, Wasson et al. studied layered tektites in central Thailand and explained the lack of a large recognizable source crater by occurrence of small, diffuse, multiple-impact event spread out over the region.
 This explanation raises some problems, in particular the strewnfield's tektites having a different chemical composition than Cambodian sandstone from the time of impact.
 Lee and Wei (2000) concluded that the source of the Australasian strewnfield is a large impact crater in Indochina and estimated it to be 90–116 km in diameter.
 Other proposed locations are between southern Laos and Hainan by Ma et al. (2001) and possibly within the Gulf of Tonkin as argued by Whymark.
 More recently in 2020 and again in 2023 Sieh et al. proposed on the basis of various lines of evidence that the crater lies buried beneath the Bolaven volcanic field in southern Laos, and was around 15 km in diameter.
 Another 2023 study alternatively suggested that the crater was buried under sand dunes in the Badain Jaran Desert in northwest China.

 The lack of a recognizable source crater in Southeast Asia has also been explained by proposing it being located outside of Southeast Asia.
 Some of these proposed locations for the source of the Australasian strewnfield lying outside of Southeast Asia include the Wilkes Land crater in Antarctica, the Zhamanshin crater in Kazakhstan, and the Elgygytgyn crater in Siberia.